 Central bank announcements

-However, fundamental analysts will also watch for new monetary policies – or hints that a central bank's stance may change in the near future – asset purchases, currency revaluations, changes to personnel and more.
+However, fundamental analysts will also watch for new monetary policies (hints that a central bank's stance may change in the near future), asset purchases, currency revaluations, changes to personnel, and so on.

 Almost every asset is affected by its wider economy, so fundamental traders will look for signs that an economy is growing or shrinking.

 The key indicator of economic growth is gross domestic product (GDP), which calculates the sum of goods and services produced within an economy.
 However, employment and production reports are also important.

 Another key economic factor is inflation.
 Inflation occurs when the purchasing power of a given currency decreases, and central banks usually have the job of keeping it in check (while avoiding deflation).